I’ve been tooting the

 Though the stenciled clocks and script look random, there is method to the madness.
 As you are looking down from top to bottom, you can see a left to right to left and then back to the right movement.

 Here you can see the texture and color variation up close.
-The Daddy Van's wax brought out detail and depth.
+The (aff link) Daddy Van’s wax brought out detail and depth.

 It always helps when you can continue the look throughout with different techniques.
 Here on the top of the bookcase you see the texture, faded stenciling and a bit of a distressed look through multi layered dry brushing.